nathyanemoreno/clash-deck-manager/README.md

 ## Information
 The project is a manager for Clash Royale decks.
 The user can fully CRUD their decks and also see the total _exilir_ cost of each deck.
 This project includes all 96 cards from the game.
 All cards images were obtained from the [Oficial Clash Royale Wiki](https://clashroyale.fandom.com/wiki/Clash_Royale_Wiki).

 This project was created for learning both Flask and mainly MySQL.
 As a first try, the code may be no optimized and a bit ugly, we become better with our mistakes!
-This project was created at December of 2019, any new update to the game will not be included in this project.
+This project was created at December of 2019, any new update to the game will not be included in this project, but it might be updated (See [Updates.md](./Updates.md)).
 Feel free to use this project as you want.

 ## Full Local Development
 How to run locally: